Processing Environments

 Task ID

 Each task has an alphanumeric ID of the form 3DNU363IM57LNU4SDTMB6I33.
-These are displayed on the Tasks tab of the Code Editor, or in the Task Manager.
-You can also obtain task IDs and information about tasks from the earthengine task command.
+These can be viewed or obtained through our task management interfaces.
 If you are starting tasks programmatically, you get the task ID from ee.data.newTaskId.
 When requesting help to debug an export or ingestion task, provide this task ID as a copyable string (not a screenshot).

 List of task states